 Because Maine courts provide detailed instructions, judges often expect landlords to have followed those instructions closely.

 Step 7 – Writ of Possession (Important Timing!).
 Maine statute states that seven calendar days after judgment, the court shall issue the writ of possession to remove the tenant.
-Service is by sheriff or constable.
+Service is by sheriff or constable, and the tenant has 48 hours after the writ is served to vacate.
+That seven-day gap is doing two jobs: it’s the appeal window — a tenant can appeal to Superior Court, but staying the eviction requires paying rent into court, which is why delay-tactic appeals usually collapse — and it’s the last stretch of the cure right, since a nonpayment tenant who pays everything owed before the writ issues defeats the eviction by law.
 This post-judgment timing is a major operational detail for landlords planning turnover, contractors, and new tenant move-ins.

 Common defenses in Maine eviction cases include: